event guide

 Revé

 The Hare Wine Co.Warm Niagara-on-the-Lake winery with vineyard grounds, romantic atmosphere, icewine, reds, and Riesling tastings.
+Getting around

 Downtown Niagara-on-the-Lake is walkable, but parking can fill up quickly during summer events.
 Arrive early to secure a spot, or consider staying at a nearby hotel to avoid parking hassles altogether.